rackerlabs/docs-cloud-backup/rst/devguide/cloud-backup-v1/_build/html/_sources/overview.txt

 Pricing and service level
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Cloud Backup is part of the Rackspace Cloud and your use of the Cloud Backup API will be billed according to the `pricing schedule`_.

-Information about service level agreements (SLAs) is also available from that link.
+While Cloud Backup does not provide a service level agreement (SLA), applicable SLAs for the underlying infrastructure, such as Cloud Files, apply.

 .. _pricing schedule: http://www.rackspace.com/cloud/backup/pricing/